 In this Article:

 Last time, we looked at a Hi-Point model 995 9mm carbine.
 This time, we’ll look at the Ruger version of the 9mm carbine (also available in .40 S&W).
-In terms of variations, there are 20 different models listed on Ruger’s website, counting the various distributor guns and different stock finishes available.
-Now, let’s take a look at where this particular gun came from – first, the company itself then the gun.
+There are 20 different models listed on Ruger’s website, Ruger PC 9mm Carbine counting the various distributor guns and stock finishes available.
+Now, let’s look at where this particular gun came from — first, the company itself, then the gun.

 Ruger built a police carbine in 9mm (the PC4) from 1996-2006.
 Here it is:

 The gun was built for police agencies, but civilians could buy them as well.
 It sold well until toward the end of its run in 2006, at which time production was ended.
 The idea was that an officer would carry a P-series Ruger pistol on his or her hip yet have a Ruger carbine (that used the same magazines as their pistol) ready if a more offensive or further-reaching weapon was needed.
 Two guns that used the same ammo was a huge plus.